suldod/suldod.github.io.bak/_posts/2021-10-26-DInjector-For-AV-AND-EDR-BYPASSING.md

 ---
 ![img](https://raw.githubusercontent.com/pi0x73/pi0x73.github.io/main/assets/images/post2/defender.webp)

-Hello back fellow red teamers.
-I decided to come make a blog post after a little of long period in which I lost all of my other blog posts.
+Hello back fellow red teamers!!
 Lately I have been focused on Windows stuff, such as excercises on trying to bypass Windows Defender through trial and errors etc as a practice to upgrade my own skills on red teaming.

 In this article I'm going to explain how you can make use of Dynamic Invocation instead of PInvoke for a less suspicios execution.